mmeyer95/meredithmeyer.info/Locate.md

 permalink: /Locate
 ---

 The project involved implementation of Particle Filter equations in C++ code.
-Particle filters use a set of initially randomized particles that each represent a potential location (x,y) and heading direction (theta).
-Based on the likelihood that the particle represents the localized object's true location, it is given a weight (essentiall a probability).
+Particle filters use a set of initially randomized particles that each represent a potential location (x, y) and heading direction (theta).
+Based on the likelihood that the particle represents the localized object's true location, it is given a weight (essentially a probability).
 The probability that a particle represents the truth is determined by sensor data (usually LiDAR or RADAR) of the direction distances to nearby object.
 Knowledge of the map space is required.

 Implementation of a particle filter involves 4 basic steps:
 1. Initialization